Norfolk Island Country Summary

 ---|---|

-Australia has a robust legal framework to combat corruption, characterized by transparent government procurement and active participation in international anti-corruption efforts.
-The Criminal Code Act 1995 criminalizes bribery of foreign officials, imposing severe penalties for both individuals and corporations.
-While corruption is generally not seen as a barrier to business, risks remain, particularly in foreign bribery and the mining sector, with various state-level agencies established to ensure accountability and integrity.
+Australia has established a robust legal framework to combat corruption, characterized by transparent government procurement and active participation in international anti-corruption efforts.
+The Criminal Code Act 1995 criminalizes bribery of foreign officials, imposing severe penalties for individuals and corporations found guilty.
+While corruption is generally not seen as a barrier to business in Australia, risks remain, particularly in foreign bribery and the mining sector, with various independent commissions at both national and state levels dedicated to investigating and preventing corruption.

 Economy